fnadalin/scPropensity/README.md

-In single-cell sequencing datasets, cells are often assigned meta data information (_e.g._, batch, sample ID, condition...). scPropensity provides a score to evaluate whether there is any relationship between meta data assigment and molecular similarity across cells.
-It only requires a cell-cell similarity matrix and a label assignment, thus it is cluster-free.
+In single-cell sequencing datasets, cells are often assigned meta data information (_e.g._, batch, sample ID, condition...). scPropensity is a global measure of the relationship between meta data assigment and molecular similarity across cells.

-A notable application of scPropensity concerns the analysis of cancer clones: cells are assigned a clone identity, which may be inferred by copy-number profile, SNV, or the readout of lineage-tracing assays, and we may ask whether two clones have a more or less similar transcriptional profile than expected by chance. scPropensity computes a clone-clone transcriptional similarity, which can then be used to classify clones into distinct transcriptional groups.
-This has implications on the evaluation of the transcriptional heterogeneity of cancer clones, which is linked to their differentiation potential.
+scPropensity was applied to the analysis of cancer clones (see [[Nadalin _et al._]](https://doi.org/10.1101/2023.06.28.546923)): we asked whether two clones have a more or less similar transcriptional profile than expected by chance.
+Using scPropensity we computed a clone-clone transcriptional similarity, which we used to classify clones into distinct transcriptional groups (_lineages_) and evaluate their molecular heterogeneity.

 ## Description